-Numbers 29:1: "And in the seventh month, on the first day of the month, ye shall have a holy convocation; ye shall do no servile work: it is a day of blowing the trumpets unto you.

-2 And ye shall offer a burnt offering for a sweet savor unto the Lord; one young bullock, one ram, and seven lambs of the first year without blemish:

-3 And their meat offering shall be of flour mingled with oil, three tenth deals for a bullock, and two tenth deals for a ram,

-4 And one tenth deal for one lamb, throughout the seven lambs:

-5 And one kid of the goats for a sin offering, to make an atonement for you:"
+Numbers 29:1-5: "And in the seventh month, on the first day of the month, ye shall have a holy convocation; ye shall do no servile work: it is a day of blowing the trumpets unto you.
+And ye shall offer a burnt offering for a sweet savor unto the Lord; one young bullock, one ram, and seven lambs of the first year without blemish: And their meat offering shall be of flour mingled with oil, three tenth deals for a bullock, and two tenth deals for a ram, And one tenth deal for one lamb, throughout the seven lambs: And one kid of the goats for a sin offering, to make an atonement for you:"

-As was mentioned before, burnt offerings and meat offerings were offerings of dedication and commitment, not offerings for sin.
-They were a way of saying "I am fully dedicating my life to serving God."
+Burnt offerings and meat offerings were offerings of dedication and commitment, not offerings for sin.
+They were a way of saying "I'm fully dedicating my life to serving God."

-It is very important to note that this day was signified by blowing trumpets.
-There were three times when priests were allowed to blow trumpets, and they are listed in Numbers 10:1-10.
+This day was signified by blowing trumpets.
+There were

+three times when priests were allowed to blow trumpets, and they're listed in Numbers 10:1-10.
 Priests could blow their trumpets to call the people together, to announce war, or to announce special times (such as the new moon).
-This festival falls into the third category.
+This festival seems to fall into the third category.

-The Festival of Trumpets was held on the first day of the seventh month, and it ushered in the new civil year ("Rosh Hashanah").
-Since it started the new civil year, it marked a new beginning for the Israelites.
-As Christians we are also waiting for a new beginning, which will be marked by the blowing of a trumpet:
+The Festival of Trumpets was held on the 1st day of the 7th month and ushered in the new civil year ("Rosh Hashanah").
+Since it started the new civil year it marked a new beginning for the Israelites.
+As Christians we're also waiting for a new beginning, which will also be marked by the blowing of a trumpet:

-1 Corinthians 15:51: "Behold, I show you a mystery; We shall not all sleep, but we shall all be changed,

-52 In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.

-53 For this corruptible must put on incorruption, and this mortal must put on immortality.

-54 So when this corruption shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory."
+1 Corinthians 15:51-54: "Behold, I show you a mystery; We shall not all sleep, but we shall all be changed, In a moment, in the twinkling of an eve, at the last trump: for the trumpet shall sound. and the dead shall be raised incorruptible, and we shall be changed.
+For this corruptible must put on incorruption, and this mortal must put on immortality.
+So when this corruption shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory."

-As we can see, the fulfillment of this festival is still in the future.
-One day the trumpet will sound, the dead will be raised, and we will begin a new existence.
-This festival looks forward to the Rapture, and one day Christ will fulfill it by returning for us.
+If this festival is pointing to the rapture (which is a subject of debate among scholars) then its fulfillment is still in the future.
+One day the trumpet will sound, the dead will be raised, and we will begin a new existence!
+Whenever this happens it will mark the beginning of a new life for us - just as Rosh Hashanah marked the beginning of a new civil year for Israel.

-There are some people who have speculated that since the other festivals were fulfilled on the day of that festival, the Festival of Trumpets will likewise be fulfilled on Rosh Hashanah.
-Unfortunately, the Scriptures do not support this.
-The reason this festival takes place on the first day of the Jewish civil year is to commemorate the fact that a new year has begun; it is not pointing to a specific date in history.
-The Rapture can occur on any day and at any time; it is not limited to occurring on just one day of the year.
-Whenever it happens it will mark the beginning of a new life for us - just as

-Rosh Hashanah marked the beginning of a new civil year for Israel.